gavinhoward/bc/manuals/development.md

 :   The macro expands to the build type, which is one of: `A`, `E`, `H`, `N`,
     `EH`, `EN`, `HN`, `EHN`.
-This build type is used in the help text to direct the user to the correct markdown manual in the `git.gavinhoward.com` website.
+This build type is used in the help text to direct the user to the correct markdown manual in the `github.com/gavinhoward/bc` repo.

 `EXECPREFIX`